A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 The Charmat Method

-The Charmat or Martinotti method involves a second fermentation in stainless steel autoclaves for foaming.
-It is the most used method for the production of Prosecco.
+The Charmat or Martinotti Method involves a second fermentation in stainless steel pressure tanks for secondary fermentation.
+It is the most widely used method for producing Prosecco.

-During foaming, the wine is mixed with yeasts and sugars and left to ferment in closed autoclaves for a period from one to three months.
+During the second fermentation, the wine is mixed with yeasts and sugars and left to ferment in closed pressure tanks for a period of one to three months.

 After fermentation, the wine matures for a variable period of time before being filtered and bottled.